Accenture/AIR/README.md

 ## General toubleshooting
 - Try setting the `AIR_VERBOSE=1` enviroment variable to see full TF logs
 - If using docker, make sure you're allocating enough memory for the container (like at least 8 GB)
-- if some script gets simply "killed", it's a clear indicator that you have too little memory allocated
+- If some script gets simply "killed", it's a clear indicator that you have too little memory allocated
-- Tracker options in `video_detect.py` might need to be recalibrated for each use case for the best performance
+- Tracker options in `video_detect.py` might need to be recalibrated for each use case for best performance

 ## Acknowledgements
 - Kudos to [Aalto Science-IT project](https://scicomp.aalto.fi/) for providing the compute hardware for training and testing the AIR detector
+- Big thanks to contributors of [keras-retinanet](https://github.com/fizyr/keras-retinanet), and their marvellous programming efforts that have allowed AIR to exists in the first place!
+- Huge credits to the authors of the [HERIDAL](http://ipsar.fesb.unist.hr/HERIDAL%20database.html) dataset [[2](#references)], for which AIR equally well owes its very existence
+- Lastly, acknowledgements to Ari Nissinen from Finnish Voluntary Rescue Service ([VAPEPA](https://vapepa.fi/en/)) for providing video material used in the development of AIR detector and for testing purposes

 ## References